tahriribraq/AOP-CSC-NPP/README.md

 # Description

 The lidR package (Roussel et al., 2020) was used to compute *Rumple* and generate grids for all other 3D CSC metrics using R version 4.3.1.
 Python 3.10.11 was used to compute the three variants of each metric from the generated rasters and implement the PLS-CV + RFE approach for identifying top-performing CSC-NPP models.
-Due to size constraints, the preprocessed plot point clouds are provided in three separate zip folders, and field-measured NPP data is provided in the "plot_NPP" CSV file.
+Due to size constraints, the preprocessed plot point clouds are provided in three separate zip folders.
+Field-measured NPP data is provided in the "plot_NPP" CSV file.

 ## R code